szilard/benchm-dl/keras_backend.md

 For the performance of TensorFlow and CNTK with K80, the numbers reported at [Max Woolf's benchmark](http://minimaxir.com/2017/06/keras-cntk/) are used.

+The benchmark test environment is described at [versions.txt](./versions.txt).

 ## Conclusion
 The accuracies of Theano, TensorFlow and CNTK backends are similar across all benchmark tests, while speeds vary a lot.
 Theano is significantly (up to 50 times) slower than TensorFlow and CNTK.
 Between TensorFlow and CNTK, CNTK is a lot (about 2 to 4 times) faster than TensorFlow for LSTM (Bidirectional LSTM on IMDb Data and Text Generation via LSTM), while speeds for other type of neural networks are close to each other.